jammer-sysops/adbusters-website-2025/src/content/articles/the-emancipation-of-the-future.md

 ---
 title: "The Emancipation of the Future"
-publishedOn: 2018-08-27T00:00:00Z
+publishedOn: 2024-11-05
-author: "- Dayna Mahannah - Adbusters #139"
+author: "Dayna Mahannah"
-featuredImage: "/images/articles/5b844c4fa4355b3565fdc6fe_Perma-Culture-web_1.jpg"
+featuredImage: "/images/articles/perma-culture-web.jpg"
+category: "Eco"
 ---

-### Remember when permaculture took root nearly a hundred years ago, back in 1978?
+## Remember when permaculture took root nearly a hundred years ago, back in 1978?

 Ha!
 Wild how time flies, and ideas grow.
 Bill Mollison and David Holmgren would be proud papas, were they to see the world today.
 Their permababy has flourished into a permaworld!
 It took a while to really get anywhere, but after the Global Food Apartheid in the 2020s, there was no going back.
 Renegades like Ron Finley boiled down the heart of permaculture—creating your own system—into a simple action: grow your own food!